• Share this on:

 Recycled fibres and recycling technologies

-Brands and retailers in Europe are increasingly demanding recycled content in their products, in line with new EU regulations that aim to promote a ‘circular economy’ by increasing circularity in textiles.
-Fibres can be recycled from pre-consumer waste (e.g. fabric scraps from the cutting room) and/or post-consumer waste (garments used and discarded by consumers).
-Fibres can also be produced from the recycling of other materials (such as plastic bottles) to make new fabrics.
+Brands and retailers in Europe are increasingly demanding recycled content in their products, in line with new EU regulations that aim to promote a ‘circular economy’.
+Fibres can be recycled from pre-consumer waste (e.g. fabric scraps from the cutting room) and post-consumer waste (garments used and discarded by consumers).
+Fibres can also be produced by recycling other materials (e.g. plastic bottles) to make new fabrics.

-• Cotton fabric can be mechanically recycled into cotton fibre for use in new textile products in a process that saves water and energy and diverts waste from landfills.
-The quality of recycled cotton fibres may be inferior (due to shorter fibre lengths), which is why they are usually blended with virgin cotton.
+• Cotton fabric can be mechanically recycled into cotton fibres for use in new textile products in a process that saves water and energy and diverts waste from landfills.
+The quality of recycled cotton fibres may be inferior due to shorter fibre lengths.
+This is why they are usually blended with virgin cotton.
 Branded recycled cotton fibres include Recover™.

-• ECONYL® is the industry’s leading branded product that uses nylon waste (from old carpets, fishing nets and pre-consumer waste) to create regenerated nylon that has the same properties, performance and quality as new nylon.
-It has been adopted by a large number of lingerie and hosiery brands, as well as high-performance swimwear, sportswear and outdoor apparel brands globally.
+• ECONYL® is the industry’s leading branded product that uses nylon waste from old carpets, fishing nets and pre-consumer waste to create regenerated nylon that has the same properties, performance and quality as new nylon.
+A large number of lingerie and hosiery brands have adopted it, as have high-performance swimwear, sportswear and outdoor apparel brands.

 • REPREVE® (by Unifi, Inc.) is the world’s leading recycled fibre.
-It is a durable performance polyester fibre (with wicking, thermoregulation and water repellent properties) made from recycled post-industrial plastic waste, including plastic bottles.
-It is used extensively in the sports and activewear segments but is also widely adopted in the fashion segment.
+It is a durable performance polyester fibre with wicking, thermoregulation and water repellent properties made from recycled post-industrial plastic waste.
+It is used extensively in the sports and activewear segments, but it has also been widely adopted in the fashion segment.

 • Infinited Fiber’s patented technology takes cellulose-rich waste that would otherwise be landfilled or burned – old textiles, used cardboard, crop residues like rice or wheat straw, and more – and transforms it into premium-quality fibres for the textile industry.